CloudVistA/semantic-IoT/README.md

 # open medical IoT
 Open source medical IoT

-Open Medical Internet of Things (IoT) provides an open-source approach for medical device data translation and streaming from the bedside to the cloud.
-This will provide (1) high-reliability offline data acquisition and storage on the edge and (2) online push-based synchronization and federation to centralized cloud storage.
+Open Medical Internet of Things (IoT) is an open-source event-oriented architecture for medical device data streaming from the bedside to the cloud.
+This is comprised of (1) offline medical device data acquisition, storage, management, and display on the edge and (2) online push-based synchronization and federation to centralized cloud storage.

 ### Design
 * Consumer-grade  hardware, interfaces, operating systems, protocols, databases, and standards